-7. Testing Requirements
+7. Testing Requirements:

-- 7.1 General All structural and non-structural metal roofing systems shall be subjected to the following testing unless otherwise noted. - 7.2 Physical Property Testing - 7.2.1 All structural and non-structural metal roofing systems shall be tested for the physical properties set forth in Section 20 of TAS 110. - 7.3 Wind Driven Rain Testing - 7.3.1 All structural and non-structural metal roofing systems shall be tested for resistance to wind driven rain in compliance with TAS 100 on all applications. - 7.3.2 All ridge ventilation systems shall be tested for resistance to wind driven rain in compliance with TAS 100A on all applications. - 7.4 Impact Testing - 7.4.1 Structural Metal Roofing Systems - All structural metal roofing systems having a thickness less than 22 gage shall be tested for impact resistance in compliance with TAS 201, as amended below.
+- 7.1 General-All structural and non-structural metal roofing systems shall be subjected to the following testing unless otherwise noted. - 7.2 Physical Property Testing - 7.2.1 All structural and non-structural metal roofing systems shall be tested for the physical properties set forth in T125-20 of TAS 110. - 7.3 Wind Driven Rain Testing - 7.3.1 All structural and non-structural metal roofing systems shall be tested for resistance to wind driven rain in compliance with TAS 100 for slopes 2:12 and greater or TAS 114 Appendix G (FM 4471) for slope less than 2:12. - 7.3.1.1 For systems with a valley assembly, testing in accordance with TAS 100 shall be required in addition to testing in accordance with TAS 114, Appendix G. - 7.3.1.2 For system approvals including horizontal joints, a minimum of two horizontal joints shall be incorporated in the TAS 100 test and one horizontal joint in TAS 114 test of the test specimens. - 7.3.2 All ridge ventilation systems shall be tested for resistance to wind driven rain in compliance with TAS 100(A). - 7.4 Impact Testing - 7.4.1 Structural Metal Roofing Systems - All structural metal roofing systems having a thickness less than 22 gage shall be tested for impact resistance in compliance with TAS 201, as amended below.
 Structural metal roofing systems having a thickness greater than or equal to 22 gage shall be exempt from impact testing.

-- 7.4.2 Non-Structural Metal Roofing Systems - All non-structural metal roofing systems which are less than 26 gage in thickness shall be tested for impact resistance in compliance with TAS 201, as amended below. - 7.4.3 TAS 201 Amendments for Metal Roofing Systems - Panel thickness, finish, fasteners, sealing washers, and overall design shall be in compliance with Sections 2222.4 (for structural) or 2222.5 (for non-structural) of the Florida Building Code, Building. - The metal roofing system test specimen shall be constructed in compliance with the manufacturer's published installation instructions and the minimum requirements set forth in Sections 2222.4 (for structural) or 2222.5 (for nonstructural) of the Florida Building Code, Building.
-The requirements from the Florida Building Code, Building shall take precedence. - Testing in compliance with TAS 203, as noted in Section 12.1 of TAS 201, is not required for either structural or non-structural metal roofing systems. - 7.5 Uplift Resistance Testing for Structural Metal Roofing Systems - 7.5.1 All structural metal roofing systems shall: - fall within a UL construction number, described in Section 7.5.5 herein, which has achieved a minimum Class 90 uplift resistance rating in compliance with UL 580;
+- 7.4.2 Non-Structural Metal Roofing Systems - All non-structural metal roofing systems which are less than 26 gage in thickness shall be tested for impact resistance in compliance with TAS 201, as amended below. - 7.4.3 TAS 201 Amendments for Metal Roofing Systems - Panel thickness, finish, fasteners, sealing washers, and overall design shall be in compliance with Section 2222.4 (for structural) or Section 2222.5 (for non-structural) of the Florida Building Code, Building. - The metal roofing system test specimen shall be constructed in compliance with the manufacturer's published installation instructions and the minimum requirements set forth in Section 2222.4 (for structural) or Section 2222.5 (for non-structural) of the Florida Building Code, Building.
+The requirements from the Florida Building Code, Building shall take precedence. - Testing in compliance with TAS 203, as noted in T201-12.1 of TAS 201, is not required for either structural or non-structural metal roof-ing systems. - 7.5 Air Pressure/Resistance Testing for Structural Metal Roofing Systems - 7.5.1 All structural metal roofing systems shall be tested in compliance with ASTM E 1592, as modified in T125-9 of this Protocol.
+Not less than three (3) ASTM E 1592 tests shall be conducted for each metal roofing system.